 The story of AppleTree Markets starts with a story of failure.
 Specifically, the failure of the Texas Division of Safeway.
 Safeway first entered into the North and West Texas market in the 1920s and 30s by buying out existing chains in DFW and El Paso and re-branding them as Safeways.
-By the 1940s they were building their own stores with a goal of filling in all the gaps, and by the 1970s Safeway was operating almost everywhere in Texas except for the San Antonio and South Texas.
-The stores would be split across three divisions.
-DFW, Houston and El Paso.
+By the 1940s they were building their own stores with a goal of filling in all the gaps, and by the 1970s Safeway was operating almost everywhere in Texas except for San Antonio and South Texas.
+The stores were split across three divisions, DFW, Houston and El Paso.
 Any stores that didn’t obviously fall into these divisions, such as Austin, would be served by the division they were closest to.
-Texas was a relatively strong state for Safeway, with a well known brand and multiple locations.
-The stores were also tailored to fit the communities, with some smaller towns choosing to simply expand their Marina stores, and large towns usually building brand new 24 Hour Safeway Superstore locations.
+Texas was a relatively strong state for Safeway, as a well known brand with multiple locations.
+The stores were also tailored to fit the communities, with some smaller towns choosing to simply expand their Marina stores, and large towns usually getting brand new 24 Hour Superstore locations.
 Everything at the time looked great for the future of Safeway in Texas, until the chain began to experience larger issues.

-As soon as the sale with KKR closed, it became apparent that the easiest way to shed debt was to sell unprofitable branches.
-Safeway had already established a practice of disposing of entire branches which they considered to be underperforming.
-In February 1987, only months after the takeover scare, Safeway announced the first division to either be closed or sold would be Oklahoma.
+As soon as the sale with KKR closed, it became apparent that the easiest way to shed debt was to sell unprofitable divisions.
+Safeway had already established a practice of disposing of entire divisions which they considered to be underperforming.
+In February 1987, only months after the takeover scare, Oklahome was announced as the first division to either be closed or sold by Safeway.
 In a very similar story to AppleTree just over 100 stores along with offices and distribution center were sold to management and a private equity firm.
 These stores would be rebranded as “Homeland” and experienced very similar financial issues, mostly stemming from debt that was pushed from Safeway to the new chain, going bankrupt by 1994.
-By March 1987 the next division on the chopping block was Utah, these stores would be sold to the owner of Farmer Jack’s stores in Detroit.
-The retched condition, age, and poor locations and high price caused the Borman family to not only break up the division but sell their own stores as well.
+By March 1987 the next division on the chopping block was Utah, these stores would be sold to the Borman Family, owners of Farmer Jack’s grocery stores in Detroit.
+The retched condition, age, poor locations, and high price caused the Borman family to not only almost immedately sell off or close stores but also forced them to sell their stores as in Detriot as well.
 The next division to receive the axe was DFW in April 1987, unlike Oklahoma and Utah, a buyer was not found for the entire division, so the stores were sold piece meal to competitors.
 At this point, rumors began to circulate that Houston was the next group of stores on the chopping block, while store management denied it, secret preparations were being made behind the scenes.

 Pushing forward to September 1987, Safeway’s Houston Division had just completed renegotiations with teamsters, and announced that their wage concessions would help ensure the division “remain[ed] part of the national Safeway chain”.
 The statement was made by a corporate representative for the division and was one of the first hints to future changes, looking back it’s likely that this renegotiation was only temporary to allow management time to gather funding for a buyout.
 In January of 1988, ads begin to feature Safeway “Budget Stores”, which were locations with no service departments, minimal selection, but lower prices than a normal Safeway.
 This was another hint at the upcoming changes for the Houston division.
 In June of 1988 the cover was finally blown, when Dean Gantt, President of the Houston Division, announced the buyout.